chibike/PDE4833-Robotics-Project/README.md

 4. Baxter is connected to a wall socket

 If the requirements above are met, then
-1. Proceed to switch Baxter on using the white power button located on its waist
+1. Proceed to turn Baxter on using the white power button located on its waist
 2. Wait for Baxter to boot

 ### Setting Up your Computer